Joya Sengupta, Senior Director of Instructional Media Services (617-495-6973) firstname.lastname@example.org

 Monday-Friday 9 am- 5 pm

-The Hauser Studio, centrally located in Widener Library, is a state-of-the-art video capture studio.
-Equipped to provide broadcast, HarvardX, and cinema style multi-camera production, it serves as a high-tech production facility and as a training ground for faculty throughout the University who want to experiment with new approaches to further integrate digital technology into their teaching.
+The Hauser Studio, centrally located in Widener Library, is a state-of-the-art video capture studio that provides services for courses and related activities throughout the University.
+The studio is equipped to provide broadcast, HarvardX, and cinema style multi-camera production.
+It serves as a high-tech production facility and as a training ground for faculty throughout the University who want to experiment with new approaches to further integrate digital technology into their teaching.

-There are two screening rooms for small-group foreign-language instruction.
+There are two screening rooms for small-group foreign-language instruction and one technology-equipped classroom for course section meetings.

-Piano Technical Services (PTS) tunes, maintains, and restores all FAS pianos.
-We also tune FAS harpsichords and forte pianos.
+Piano Technical Services (PTS) tunes, maintains, repairs, and restores all FAS pianos and graduate school in Cambridge and Allston.
+We also tune FAS harpsichords.
 All tuning requests should be made at least five working days in advance to guarantee scheduling.
 Emergency requests will be considered.
 Please email or phone to find out if your request can be accommodated.
 PTS does not move or purchase instruments, or reserve or schedule practice rooms.
 PTS does rent pianos, please call for more information.